 Oral Contraceptives + Prescriptions

-Retinoids are derived from Vitamin A and help rapidly exfoliate the skin–this accelerated cell turnover helps clear clogged pores.
+Retinoids are derived from Vitamin A and help rapidly exfoliate the skin–this accelerated cell turnover helps clear clogged pores and remove the discolored cells left behind when acne resolves.
 You can find both over-the-counter and prescription-strength retinoids.

 Before turning to prescriptions, it’s great to try some natural treatment options.
 Tea tree oil, alpha hydroxy acids, non-comedogenic cleansers and moisturizers, and increasing water intake are all effective ways to fight the symptoms of hormonal acne.